 Good feedback should be relevant, timely, constructive, and concise:

 When you have a dilemma that can be explained briefly and solved without hands-on work, you can always turn to your team to hear some opinions.
-Write up a brief explanation of the task (or project), what you're unsure of, and take a screenshot.
+Write up a brief explanation of the task (or project) and what you're unsure of, and take a screenshot.
 Post it to the #team-design-feedback channel, and the team will work their magic.

 🏓 Ping-pong

-Sometimes you get to a point where you realize you are nudging elements around on screen for an hour, only to find yourself right back where you started.
+Sometimes, you get to a point where you realize you are nudging elements around on screen for an hour, only to find yourself right back where you started.
 It can be a pain point in the design process, but not an unusual one.
 Most of the time, the problem lies in the fact that you have been looking at the same design/project/task for too long and got stuck in finding the right solution for the issue you are facing.

 Track time spent on working up a solution for a buddy on the project (check with the PM), or (if the project has a tight budget) on Team: Design → Team activities.